misads/workflow/README.md

 ## img_workflow
-　　Configurable batch script for several simple image operations (crop, affine transformation, split, combination, comparison, etc.).
+　　A configurable batch script for several simple image operations (crop, affine transformation, split, combination, comparison, etc.).

 ### What Can it Do?

-　　With this workflow script, image operations can be easily & automatically performed following the guidence of which be configured in a `*.yml` file, an example is as below:
+　　With this workflow script, image operations can be easily & automatically performed following the guidance of which has been configured in a `*.yml` file, an example is as below:

 ![result](http://www.xyu.ink/wp-content/uploads/2019/11/workflow.png)